Letronix624/let-engine/asset-system/README.md

 Using a config located at the asset path the user can change settings like compression and splitting thresholds.

+The config location must be defined in the ASSETS_DIR environment variable during the build process.
+A make file that defines that is recommended.

 There is a feature called "groups" that allow splitting data into subcategories with their own settings.